javi0b01/javi0b01/programming.md

 - Well-designed and -constructed software is easy to maintain.
 - It is important to follow the standard naming convention and best practices.
 - Software maintenance is easier with easy-to-understand programs.
+* SDLC (Software Development Life Cycle)
+  1. Planning ...What do we want to build and why?
+  2. Requirement Analysis ...What should the software do?
+SRS (Software Requirements Specification)
+  3. Design ...How will the system look and work internally?
+DDS (Design/Detail Document Specification)
+  4. Implementation (Coding/Development) ...Let's build it!
+  5. Testing ...Does it work as expected?
+  6. Deployment ...Now the users can use it.
+  7. Maintenance ...Keep it running and improving.
+* SDLC Models
+  - Waterfall
+  - Agile
+  - Spiral
+  - V-Model

+SDLC is the structured process that ensures software is **high quality, cost-effective, and delivered on time**.

 ---
 #### Introduction to Programming and Computer Science
 - Introduction